Discover the food scene and nightlife of Saigon on a Saigon food tour guided by XO Tours, Vietnam.

 Whereas, the Vietnamese Dong has such high inflation that it’s not smart to hold on to it.
 It only devalues if you put it into a bank.

-Our last food stop for the night was in district 4, a district that even I’d heard about for it’s good local food scene.
+Our last Saigon food tour stop for the night was in district 4, a district that even I’d heard about for its good local food scene.
 We sat down at a local restaurant as the only foreigners there and started having dish after delicious dish put in front of us.

 This was clearly the grand finale and there was so much good food to choose from.
 I tried quail with tamarind sauce, scallops with spring onion and peanuts (or so diep mo hanh), crab claw with pepper, chili, and salt, and I finally got to try balut – also known as fertilized duck egg.